Having an offshore job is a great way to make a living, but it doesn’t come without risks.

 - Consult with industry professionals, including doctors, engineers, and offshore experts to establish your injuries and recreate the scene of the accident for a jury.

-Different federal laws can apply to a variety of cases, and some offshore injuries implicate laws which overlap – further complicating matters.
+Different federal laws can apply to a variety of cases.
+Some offshore injuries implicate laws which overlap – further complicating matters.

 Therefore, if you have suffered an offshore injury, it is in your best interest to speak with a maritime injury attorney.

 At Shlosman Law Firm, we understand what you are going through and we know how complicated a maritime injury can be.
-Our team is here to support you through this difficult time – and we will not rest until you receive the compensation you need.
+Our team is here to support you through this difficult time.
+We will not rest until you receive the compensation you need.

 Schedule a free, no-obligation consultation with our team today by calling 504-826-9427, or request a consultation appointment online.